aginies/Deploy_HA_SLE_cluster/README.md

 This file is the autoyast profile with Graphical interface installation.

 ### havm_mini.xml
-This file is the autoyast profile (simple without GUI).
+This file is the autoyast profile (simple without GUI/X).

 ## functions
 Contains needed functions for all scripts.

+### scenarios directory
+This directory contains some scenarios you can run on you cluster to test it.